Andrea-Bruno/AnonymousMessenger/README.md

 Finally, at the top level we have the multi-platform messaging interface (Android, Linux, iOS, Windows), which in fact is only a graphical interface that allows the user to interact with the software, and developers to create a messaging completely customized in terms of graphics and ergonomics.
 Messaging software also has crypto wallet functions, and other experimental stuff.

+## NOTE:
+Inside this repository there is also [Cryptogram](https://github.com/Andrea-Bruno/AnonymousMessenger/tree/master/Cryptogram), it is another messaging software that shares the encrypted messaging libraries and some components with this one.
+Cryptogram is a derivative of this 'white label' which is more complex than this version which aims to be minimalist.

 [The software is based on an encrypted socket communication engine derived from bitcoin technology, of which you will find the technical specifications of the protocol here:](https://www.fuget.org/packages/SecureStorage/)

 **Important:** [Any projects missing from the solution can be found here](https://github.com/Andrea-Bruno?tab=repositories), or you can replace the missing projects with the related Nuget package.